grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Depends on what ya fuckin' mean by 'sunk'."
 Said Chips quietly to the sonar station.

 "We can't afford to take an evasive route to the depot Hemi, we gotta go straight at 'em.
 So we'll just have to hope our contact up there wasn't able to track us long enough to figure out our course.
-Put us back on the electric motor --- they won't be able to hear us unless they get right on top of us."
+Put us back on the electric motors --- they won't be able to hear us unless they get right on top of us."
 Said Percy.
 "Um... also keep what Chips said in mind --- make sure we have a little something left in the batteries to get us back to the surface."

 "These battery gauges are hardly very precise Percy.
 I would not push it beyond ten minutes remaining on the battery."
 Said Hemi.